enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

 ``IndividualStarPopIIISeparateYields`` (external)
   If turned on, adds additional metal tracer fields for each individual metal species tracking the fraction of that species comprised of metals from Pop III stars.
-Default : 0
+Default : 0 ``IndividualStarPopIIIRadiationModel`` (external)
+  If set to 0, uses fits to the Schaerer + 2002 Pop III star photon rates (as used in the Wise + 2012 simulations).
+If set to 1 (preferred), uses fits to the Heger + Woosley 2010 rates; here, stars above 100 solar masses are assumed to have a constant mass to light ratio.
+Default : 1

 ``IndividualStarIMF`` (external)
   Sets which IMF to sample.
 0 : Salpeter, 1 : Kroupa, 2 : Chabrier.